 |Electrical Conductivity (I.A.C.S.)

 The corrosion resistance is classed as very good in industrial and marine environments.
-Similar to the Colisbro alloy it offers good corrosion resistance in both fresh water and sea water, has a high resistance to wet sulphurous atmospheres and is not subject to hydrogen embrittlement.
+Similar to the Colisbro alloy it offers good corrosion resistance in both freshwater and seawater, has a high resistance to wet sulfurous atmospheres and is not subject to hydrogen embrittlement.
 Trojan has good cryogenic properties and low magnetic permeability and is a very good choice for demanding marine and industrial applications that include subsea connectors and non-magnetic instrumentation both above and below the waterline.

 Some of the applications of Trojan alloy are listed below:

-- Other: Non magnetic tooling, friction pads, plastic mould tooling and fiber optic connectors.
+- Other: Nonmagnetic tooling, friction pads, plastic mold tooling, and fiber optic connectors.